Burkhard Christoph von Münnich: Downfall

 Marshal Münnich now began to take an active part in political affairs, the particular tone of which was given by his rivalry with Biron, duke of Courland, whom Münnich had arrested in 1740.

-Münnich's activity was brought to a close in 1741 by the Elizabeth of Russia; he was arrested on his way to the border, and condemned to death.
-Brought out for execution, and withdrawn from the scaffold, he was later sent to Pelym, Siberia, where he remained for several years, until the accession of Peter III brought about his release in 1762.
+Münnich's activity was brought to a close in 1741 by Elizabeth of Russia; he was arrested on his way to the border, and condemned to death.
+Brought out for execution, and withdrawn from the scaffold, he was later sent to Pelym, Siberia, where he remained for twenty years, until the accession of Peter III brought about his release in 1762.

 Catherine II, who soon displaced Peter, employed the old field marshal as director-general of the Baltic ports.

 Münnich died four years later in Tartu and was buried at his estate nearby.